coding-geek21/classDeck/.github/ISSUE_TEMPLATE/feature_request.md

 ## Approach to be followed (optional):

-A clear and concise description of approach to be followed.
+A clear and concise description of the approach to be followed.

 ## Additional context